THE CREATIVE CREW BEHIND OUR CULINARY AND COCKTAILS

 Ben Paris has brought together a crew of highly talented culinarians and mixologists to lead this downtown Seattle restaurant.
 Get to know our creative team below.

 A 15-year veteran of the restaurant industry, Stewart knew early on he was passionate about becoming a chef.
-As a teenager he washed dishes in a restaurant, realizing that if he worked quickly enough the chefs would let him prep in the kitchen.
+Born and raised in Seattle, he washed dishes in a restaurant as a teenager, realizing that if he worked quickly enough the chefs would let him prep in the kitchen.
 They taught him basic skills, and before long he was elbowing his way onto the line.
 Out of culinary school he cooked in the emerging downtown Seattle dining scene, landing a gig at Tilth with Maria Hines Restaurants.
 Determined to take on New York City, Stewart moved east to work and continue training at top restaurants, including Luksus, ACME and The Waverly Inn.
 He topped that with a yearlong stint in San Francisco, cooking in Japanese farm-to-table restaurant NOJO and staging in Michelin-starred kitchens before returning home for the role as Executive Chef of 99 Park.
 He was the Chef de Cuisine at Thompson Hotel, and most recently worked as Culinary Director for the Hitchcock Restaurant Group.
 Quinton’s cooking is globally-inspired while unfussy, letting the natural ingredients shine in his dishes.
 His philosophy in cooking is “Don’t cook to impress people, cook to make them happy.”

 With over 20 years’ experience in hospitality, Reid Kendall brings an impressive background to his new role as General Manager at Ben Paris.
 Born and raised in the Midwest, Kendall grew up on a small farm, raising cattle and developing a love for gardening, canning and home cooking.
 He began his career producing off-Broadway theater, where he crossed paths with Abigail Gullo (Assistant GM and Bar Manager), as well as designing and managing national and international touring productions.
 He eventually discovered his love for hospitality and food and beverage management working in New York City’s vibrant boutique hotel industry, including the Maritime Hotel and Gemma at the Bowery Hotel.
 After moving to Seattle in 2015, Kendall worked at popular destinations such as Mamnoon, Tallulah’s, and Scout and The Nest at the Thompson Hotel, where he met Quinton Stewart.
 Most recently he oversaw the gargantuan project of developing and launching the Lincoln South Food Hall in Bellevue.
 Known for his incredibly good nature, he loves creating fun experiences for his team and guests, leaving a memorable mark on an otherwise ordinary day.
 On his rare day off, Kendall can be found hosting dinner parties with his husband Jason and taking care of Reilly, the world’s most beautiful four-legged pup.